openfaas/workshop/lab3.md

 If you don't specify a prefix when you create the function then edit the YAML file after creating it.

-This will create three files for us:
+This will create three files and a directory:

 ```
 ./hello-openfaas.yml